Job market still weak despite stronger economic growth

 In contrast to these stronger figures, the labour market has been faring less well.

-Total employment fell for the second quarter in a row in the April to June period, with 8,400 fewer workers - not including foreign domestic workers - in jobs, according to Manpower Ministry (MOM) data out last month.
+Total employment fell for the second quarter in a row in the April to June period, with 8,400 fewer workers - not including foreign domestic workers - in jobs, according to Ministry of Manpower (MOM) data out last month.

-The overall unemployment rate remained at 2.2 per cent, unchanged from the first quarter.

 The manufacturing sector saw employment fall for the 11th consecutive quarter, by 2,500.
 In construction, employment fell for the fourth straight quarter by 9,500, while the service sector added 3,400 workers, excluding maids.